anandj123/gcpdemo/composer-dynamic-dag-demo/README.md

 4. Retry and recover logic they have to take care within the script (e.g. exponential backoff algorithms when a step fails and want to retry N number of times etc.)

 5. Any IAM permission issues outside of Composer run time they have to take care of in the batch scripts.

+# Conclusion

+The above DAG is an example of how we can use the dynamic task generation feature of the Airflow framework to generate and schedule dynamic number of tasks based on list of files in a particular GCS location.
+This is a powerful feature that can be leveraged for other things as well.